joheitzman/USERNAME.github.io/_posts/2024-04-10-First-Post-and-Instructions-for-Posting.md

 [tag/website name](link)
 e.g. [marine biochem](https://www.marinebiochemresearch.com/)

-[you can download this file here][1]
+some text and [here is possible to download the file in CSV][1]
-[1]:{{ https://github.com/LizaRoger/LizaRoger.github.io }}/data/example_data.csv
+[1]:{{ https://github.com/LizaRoger/LizaRoger.github.io }}/_data/example_data.csv
-*note: when linking to a file, you need to upload it to the folder labelled 'data' first.
+*note: when linking to a file, you need to upload it to the folder labelled '_data' first.